AaronCTP/news/content/about.md

 menu:
   main:
     weight: 999
-draft: true
+draft: false
 ---
 ## CTP Ethiopia News

 CTP Ethiopia News is the official communication portal of [CTP Ethiopia Inc.](www.ctpethiopia.org) We post important updates, program announcements, and information here.
 To learn more about CTP, visit the [following page](www.ctpethiopia.org/about).